mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the temperate latitudes to take their place.

 Some have compared Chant to the picked over remains of a long-dead carcass.
-Others call it ‘the sick man of the Core’.
+Others call it 'the sick man of the Core'.
 Its resources have been plundered for thousands of years and it has been a bloody battlefield more times than anyone cares to remember.
 Perhaps the greatest killer of all was the Plague of